acidanthera/VoodooPS2/README.md

 - Added a movement threshold for tap to left click and two-finger tap to right click.
 For left clicks the threshold is 50.
 So if while tapping, you move more than 50, the tap is not converted to a click.
 The threshold for right clicks is 100 as there tends to be more movement detected from the trackpad hardware with a two finger tap.
 These values can be adjusted in Info.plist.
 This was mainly put in place to avoid accidental entry into drag mode when rapidly moving (with multiple quick swipes across the trackpad).

-- Palm rejection/accidental input now honors system trackpad preferences setting "Ignore Accidental Trackpad Input", so you can turn it off.
+- Palm rejection/accidental input now honors system trackpad preferences setting Ignore Accidental Trackpad Input, so you can turn it off.
 I would not recommend turning it off.
-The system actually sets three different options when you enable this option in System Preferences ("PalmNoAction While Typing", "PalmNoAction Permanent", and "OutsidezoneNoAction When Typing").
+The system actually sets three different options when you enable this option in System Preferences (PalmNoAction While Typing, PalmNoAction Permanent, and OutsidezoneNoAction When Typing).
 The Trackpad code pays attention to each one separately, although they are all set or cleared as a group.
 Perhaps there is some command line way of setting them individually.

 - Implements a defined zone in the left and right margins (and potentially top and bottom) where input is ignored while typing (see Zone* in Info.plist).
-This is enabled if you "Ignore Accidental Trackpad Input"
+This is enabled if you Ignore Accidental Trackpad Input

 - Modifier keys going down are ignored as far as determining timing related to accidental input.
 This allows you to position the pointer with the trackpad over something you want to click on (say a website URL) and then hold Ctrl (or other modifier) then tap to click.
 This is only for keydown events and only for shift, control, alt(command), and windows(option) keys.